MeetPrajapati2603/Covid-19TMS/README.md

 # Covid-19TMS
 It is a mini project made with php, html and css.
+CSS files and SIDEBAR files are in includes folder.

 Steps to open this project in your device.
 1: Downlaod the file.